 How to plot a Pandas bar chart from a DataFrame in Python?

 In this tutorial we’ll learn the basics of charting a bar graph out of a DataFrame using Python.
 If you are using Pandas for data wrangling, and all you need is a simple chart you can use the basic built-in Pandas plots.
-You can obviously use Matplotlib and Seaborn to draw more elaborated charts as needed.

 Create Bar plot from Pandas DataFrame